Incremental tasks

 ADDED: 3.txt

-Sometimes a user wants to declare the value of an exposed task property on the command line instead of the build script.
-Being able to pass in property values on the command line is particularly helpful if they change more frequently.
-The task API supports a mechanism for marking a property to automatically generate a corresponding command line parameter with a specific name at runtime.
+Sometimes, a user wants to declare the value of an exposed task property on the command line instead of the build script.
+Passing property values on the command line is particularly helpful if they change more frequently.

-Declaring a command-line option
+Step 1.
+Declare a command-line option

 Options may be declared in superinterfaces of the task class as well.
-If multiple interfaces declare the same property, but with different option flags, they will both work to set the property.
+If multiple interfaces declare the same property but with different option flags, they will both work to set the property.

 UrlVerify.java